Steve Snedeker’s Landscaping and Gardening Blog

 Large Residential Landscape Project - Part 2

-So - with the creek pretty much 80% done, we begin running the water to check the electrical and pump systems and to finish all the detail work in the crevases and in hiding the liner.
-We also run the water to clear it, of course.
+So – with the creek pretty much 80% done, we begin running the water to check the electrical and pump systems and to finish all the detail work in the crevasses and work on ‘hiding’ the liner.
+We also run the water to clear it.
 The first passes of water collect all the dust and grime from the initial construction phases- all the dust from feet and from spills and from the rocks themselves.
-Naturally, someone washes off the rocks as well at the same intial phase of the cleaning.
-We’ll leave it running for just a bit and then grab the end of the hose we saw inserted inside at the top for providing the initial flow and basically empty out all the water, completely, sending it somewhere that can take it all.
-We’ll refill it with the automatic fill apparatus we installed and work away elsewhere while it clears itself.
+Naturally, someone washes off the rocks as well.
+We’ll then leave it running for a bit, then grab the end of the hose we saw inserted inside at the top for providing the initial flow, aim it onto the slope or some adjoining ‘dry creek’ and basically empty out all the water.
+We’ll refill it with the automatic fill apparatus we installed and work away elsewhere while it fills up, runs again and then clears itself a further step.
 We’ll repeat this step more than once, looking for that clear water.

 (click on all pictures to enlarge)

 Here we can see the water’s still running pretty murky, as we will also see in a lower photo.
-About this time, generally speaking, we are ready - believe it or not - to start planting the plants and running lighting wire for the outdoor lighting system.
-You can see our ‘12-2′ low voltage lighting cable (above) which we ran to a light under that small falls there.
+About this time, generally speaking, we are ready to start planting the plants and running lighting wire for the outdoor lighting system.
+You can see our ’12-2′ low voltage lighting cable (above) which we ran to a light under that small falls there.
 Some wires were also sent through the creek, between the rocks and over to the other side for uplighting trees with.

-We also began adding the decomposed granite which compacts well and which will provide the traffic surfaces for the horseshoe pit, seen below leading off from the upper patio area.
-As well, we are adding “D.G.” to the pathways on the upper hillside which we carved out.
+We also began adding the decomposed granite (“D.G.”) which compacts well and which will provide the traffic surfaces for the horseshoe pit, seen below leading off from the upper patio area.
+We are add “D.G.” to the pathways on the upper hillside which we carved out.
 We are pretty much at the compacting stage at this juncture.
 We will pack them, then get them wet and they tend to crust over nicely.
 In time, they make a perfect bottom.

 Time to start planting!
-Bear in mind, as exciting as this gets for me, I always see the future in what I put in the ground.
-Frankly, a newly-planted landscape can look pretty doggone barren when just finished, and especially one this large.
-I posted a picture below all this that shows us a look at this landscaping 3 years later.
+Bear in mind, this is as exciting as it gets for me.
+I always see the future in what I put in the ground.
+Frankly, a newly-planted landscape can look pretty barren when just-finished, and especially one this large.
+I posted a picture below that shows us a look at this landscaping 3 years later.
 Suffice to say, you won’t believe the change.
 Yes, it is the same place.

 OK, so on with the planting and the Green part of the gig: